revaturelabs/bank-app-java-p0/README.md

 Step 4: Start developing!

-Now when you push to Github, a pull request will be opened and the unit tests will be run which report on the state of the project.
-In the pull request your trainer and QC member can provide feedback on your code as you progress.

 ## Requirements - Part 1

-You must complete these requirements by **Wednesday of Week 2** of training.
+You must complete these requirements by **Wednesday of Week 2** of training (i.e. code must be pushed to `master` branch on Github).

-1. Implement enough of the user stories below to score 12 points in your test cases
+1. Implement enough of the user stories below to score 10 points in your test cases
 2. Data is read from and written to a file system
-3. All user input is received using the java.util.Scanner class
+3. All user input is received using the `java.util.Scanner` class
 4. Log4j is implemented to log events to a file.
 Appropriate log levels should be used.
 5. Use the project structure given in your starter code.
 Only modify test classes if you need to refactor tests.

-Additionally, test cases are implemented to score your completion of the requirements.
-Each passing test gives you a certain number of points as noted in the test case.
-You should score at least 12 points by the deadline for Part 1.

 ## Requirements - Part 2